mtd42/mtd42/README.md

 I am a junior developer passionate about web technologies.
 I like to learn and learn from others. :heart:

-> I am currently looking for an international position please feel free to contact me at **dorville.mathieu@gmail.com**
+> Job status: currently looking for an international position please feel free to contact me at **dorville.mathieu@gmail.com**

 ### EDUCATION